NelsonPHC/IN-hotels/APIDOC.md

 **Returned Data Format**: plain text

-**Description:** Given a valid hotelName, check-in and check-out date (this is the same format as given by the response detailed in the user reservations query), return plain text indicating the availability of the hotel.
+**Description:** Given a valid hotelName, check-in and check-out date (this is the same format as given by the response detailed in the user reservations query), return plain text indicating the availability of the hotel ('unavailable'/'available').

 **Example Request:** /availability?hotel_nm=Hyatt&start=2023-06-09&end=2023-06-13

 **Example Response:**
 ```
-booked
+unavailable
 ```

 **Error Handling:**